 Several years ago my husband and I met with the Pastor of a large Christian church.
 We asked the Pastor why he often spoke highly of men who were actively promoting Roman Catholicism’s false gospel.
 We wanted the Pastor and the people in his church to know that we had come out of a church that preaches a false gospel, and that we were concerned for the souls of those who were still there.
 Although he was very nice to us, he didn’t seem overly concerned.
 We spoke with another Pastor in the same church regarding Rome.
 His only response was to ask us if we thought our time in the church was coming to an end.
 We belonged to this church’s prayer ministry.
 They knew us well.
 I remember walking into the sanctuary after the first meeting.
 The service was just about to begin.
-The church was very crowded, but for some reason I felt very much alone.
+The church was very crowded, but I felt very much alone.

 We met with another Pastor some years later.
 We gave him a video.
 We wanted the Pastor and the people in his church to know that we had come out of the Roman Catholic Church, a church that preaches a false gospel, and that we were concerned for the souls of those who were still there.
 Although he was very nice to us, he didn’t seem overly concerned.
 He told us about a famous man that used to be a member of his congregation, and he told us about the horses he owned.
 We left hoping he would watch the video, and that it would have an effect on him.
 But he never mentioned the meeting or the video again.